 2. Cooked vegetables

-Don’t be afraid of reaching for your favorite veggies, either.
-“Vegetables are loaded with fiber,” Castillo says.
-“However, once they are cooked, the fiber is broken down by heat, which makes it easy for the body to digest.
-Vegetables are important to the diet because they contain vitamins and minerals important with fighting inflammation in the body.”
+Don't be afraid of reaching for your favorite veggies, either.
+"Vegetables are loaded with fiber," Castillo says.
+"However, once they are cooked, the fiber is broken down a bit by the heat, which makes it easier for the body to digest.
+Vegetables are important to the diet because they contain vitamins and minerals important with fighting inflammation in the body."
 Clebaner specifically recommends eating spinach, pumpkin, or carrots.

 4. White bread